 The Spinner – The Best Steelhead Lure

-On many guide trips, the first lure I will try is the simple but time tested spinner.
-I consider spinners to be one of the best lures for steelhead for river steelhead.
+On many guide trips, the first lure I will try is the simple but time tested spinner which is also known as the in-line spinner.
+I consider spinners to be one of the best lures for steelhead in rivers.

-If this lure is fished well it can be the best steelhead lure in both great lakes rivers and in west coast rivers.
+If this lure is fished well it can be the best steelhead lure on both the great lakes steelhead rivers and on the west coast steelhead rivers.

 The key to fishing this lure well is to let the current do most of the work for you and to get the spinner down to within 2 or 3 feet of the steelhead.
 There is one other thing that I do to entice more strikes.